Mindfulness-based cognitive therapy: Mindfulness-based elements

+A focus on MDD and attention to negative thought processes such as false beliefs and rumination, distinguishes MBCT from other mindfulness-based therapies.
+Mindfulness-based stress reduction (MBSR), for example, is a more generalized program that also utilizes the practice of mindfulness.
+MBSR is a group-intervention program, like MBCT, that uses mindfulness to help improve the lives of individuals with chronic clinical ailments and high-stress.

+Group intervention

 The MBCT program is a group intervention that lasts eight weeks, or in eight sessions.
 During these eight weeks, there is a weekly course, which lasts two hours, and one day-long class after the fifth week.
 However, much of the practice is done outside class, with the participant using guided meditations and attempts to cultivate mindfulness in their daily lives.